-We hear it all the time in the Portland, Oregon and Vancouver, Washington area.
-You have lived in the same house for 20 to 30 years and then, all the sudden, you have an ant infestation.
-How did you go all those years without a single ant and now they are crawling all over your kitchen and bathroom?
+We hear it all the time in the Vancouver, Washington area.
+You have lived in the same house for 20 to 30 years and then, all a sudden, you have an ant infestation.
+How did you go all those years without a single ant, and now they are crawling all over your kitchen and bathroom?

 If this is the case, then we are most likely talking about Sugar Ants.
 Sugar ants (as they are commonly called) are a very common type of ant that we see all over the Pacific Northwest.
-They are actually a type of soil ant known as an “odorous house ant“.
+They are actually a type of soil ant known as an “odorous house ant.”
 These colonies number in the thousands and send out worker ants in search of food.
-Chances are that you have multiple huge colonies of ants living in your yard right now as you read this.
-When a food source is found, these ants send word back to the colony and then a whole swarm of ants head to the food source.
+The chances are that you have multiple huge colonies of ants living in your yard right now as you read this.
+When a food source is found, these ants send word back to the colony, and then a whole swarm of ants heads to the food source.

-Sometimes it is just the cold weather that brings them inside, sometimes it periods of excessive rain, sometimes it doesn’t appear to be any one reason.
+Sometimes it is just the cold weather that brings them inside.
+Sometimes in periods of excessive rain, it doesn’t appear to be any specific reason.
 So, what do you do if you have ants infesting your home?
-Well, obviously, I am going to tell you to call a pest control company in the Vancouver, WA area.
+Well, I am going to tell you to call a pest control company in the Vancouver, WA area.
 We can treat sugar ant infestations starting at just $98.00.
 If you are more into the DIY approach, our website has plenty of helpful articles that will give you your best chance to rid of these nuisance pests.

-For starters, probably the most important thing that I can tell you about treating for sugar ants is to never use a repellent.
-This would basically anything in spray can or bottle (Raid, Black Flag, Ortho Home Defense, etc.).
+For starters, probably the most important thing that I can tell you about treating sugar ants is never to use a repellent.
+This would mean basically anything in a spray can or bottle (Raid, Black Flag, Ortho Home Defense, etc.).
 You should only use bait products.
 This is because the queen ant can sense repellents and can it can set off that same process mentioned above (budding), which can actually make the problem worse.